curiouslearning/assessment-lrs/README.md

     **Notes:**

     - The value of `env.secret.DATABASE_URL` is a sensitive piece of production data, DO NOT commit it to this repository under any circumstances.
+You can check the format [here](https://www.prisma.io/docs/concepts/database-connectors/postgresql)
+        - additionally, if the username or password in the DB connection string has any special characters ('*', '@', '$', '#' etc.) those characters must be percent encoded in the connection string
     - The ingress resource requires an [nginx ingress controller](https://kubernetes.github.io/ingress-nginx/) be present on the production cluser.
     - This setup assumes the container build is publicly accessible.
 If credentials are required to access the build, ensure they are stored in a [secret resource](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry) on the production cluster and declared in `prod.yaml` under `imagePullSecrets`.
     - the value of `tag` MUST correspond to a build present at the container repo (e.g. If the tag is `1.1.2`, there MUST be a build named `assessment-lrs-1.1.2` at the repo specified in `repository`)